 Central hub: The roundabout will serve as a connecting point for key features, while the enhancements in front of Kafe Koala, including the creation of a vibrant gathering space and increased landscaping, complement Kennett River’s coastal charm.

-Designated Parking: The parking plan provides for one long vehicle (such as motorhomes and car towing vehicles), four medium vehicles (such as small buses and motorhomes,) 24 cars, ten motorcycles, and six bicycle hoops.
+Designated Parking: The parking plan provides for one long vehicle (such as motorhomes and car towing vehicles), four medium vehicles (such as small buses and motorhomes,) 24 cars, five motorcycles, and six bicycle hoops.

 Improved traffic flow: A one-way roundabout to simplify traffic flow with designated long-vehicle parking to eliminate reversing, and line-marking and landscaping to discourage ad-hoc parking and reduce congestion.